wubw/BinweiBlog/2019/agile_selling.rst

 * If you need to meet with people other than the person you're currently working with, make sure you find a valid reason for it and.
 * If possible, engage your current contact in setting it up.

 Hope is rampant in sales.
 We need it to keep going - but we also need to avoid being fooled by false hope.
 The longer a deal stays in your pipeline, the less likely you are to ever close it, even if your prospect claimed that he or she desperately needed your offering.
 If the sales process does get stalled out, the only person who loses is you.
-Purge your pipeline
+Purge your pipeline.

 *Written by Binwei@Singapore*